-- Dib and Gaz's whole family situation.
-Their dad is so busy, they only go out to eat together ONCE A YEAR.
+- Membrane is so busy that he, Dib, and Gaz only go out to eat together ONCE A YEAR.
 Which seems sort of funny... until you think about it.

 - Though Dib seems to care far less than Gaz, interestingly enough.
 He was more than willing to miss out on that annual family outing without even a hint of regret.

 - The hints to Miss Bitters' past, if you think there's any truth to them.
 Think about it: the creepy Humanoid Abomination that terrifies her students on a daily basis was at some point a normal person with hopes and dreams who got mutated into her current state by a freak accident.
 Miss Bitters may be a monster, but if these stories are true, can you really blame her?Miss Bitters: I had a valentine once.

 - Bloaty.
 The poor man is completely miserable, forced to do a menial job and gorge himself on pizza.

 - Pretty much anytime Gir cries.
 Even in minor cases like "Walk for Your Lives".